Reaping A Biotech Blunder;

 genetically modified food has suddenly appeared in the food supply, but

 rather how much such food is already out there.
-Most of us have heard about
+Most of us have heard

 such oddities as strawberries protected from frost damage by a gene